Unit: 4th Queens Own Hussars [‘A’ Squadron]

 Grave / Panel Ref.: I. D. 21.

-Roy was born on 27 April 1915, the son of Pt.
-15930 William Christopher CUNNINGTON, 6th Battalion, Lincolnshire Regiment, who died of wounds 24 October 1915, at Gallipoli, and Elizabeth (née Warne) Cunnington.
+Roy was born on 27th April 1913, the son of Pte.
+15930 William Christopher CUNNINGTON, 6th Battalion, Lincolnshire Regiment, who died of dysentery on 24 October 1915, at Gallipoli, and Elizabeth (née Warne) Cunnington.
 [Elizabeth was the sister of Private 11488 Harry WARNE, 7th Battalion, Lincolnshire Regiment, who died of wounds 11th July 1916.]

-The Cremation remains of Annie were interred in Grave D 217, Ruskington Cemetery, New Section, alongside her parents, Andrew and Emma Cook, following her death in January 1976, aged 61.
+The Cremation remains of Annie were interred in Grave D 217, Ruskington Cemetery, New Section, alongside her parents, Andrew and Emma Cook, following her death at 9 Elmtree Road, Ruskington, on 15th February 1976, aged 61.

-In the Second World War the 4th and 8th Queens Own Hussars served together in the Battle of Alam el Halfa in the Western Desert which took place took place between 30 August and 5 September 1942.
+In the Second World War the 4th and 8th Queens Own Hussars served together in the Battle of Alam el Halfa in the Western Desert which took place between 30 August and 5 September 1942.

 In 1941, it took part in the defence of Greece, during which it was involved in a series of rearguard actions covering the withdrawal from the Yugoslav border to the Southern Beaches.